-- I. REVIEW OF CONSOLIDATED STATEMENT OF INCOME FOR THE PERIOD ENDING DECEMBER 31, 2021 VS. DECEMBER 31, 2020 - Consolidated net income after tax.
+1. Consolidated net income after tax.
 Philippine Realty and Holdings Corporation posted net income after tax of ₱193 Million for the 12 months ended December 31, 2021 compared to ₱40 Million net income after tax for the same period last year.
 The increase in the Company's profitability is explained below.

-- 1) Sales of real estate.
+- 1. Sales of real estate.
 While sales of real estate decreased by ₱111 Million or by 42% for the 12 months ended December 31, 2021 compared to the sales of real estate for the same period in 2020, the reduction was more than adequately compensated for by other income.
-Sales of real estate pertains to units sold at the Skyline and SkyVillas Towers located in Quezon City, and at The Icon Plaza located in Bonifacio Global City. - 2) Rent.
+Sales of real estate pertains to units sold at the Skyline and SkyVillas Towers located in Quezon City, and at The Icon Plaza located in Bonifacio Global City. - 2.
 Rental income decreased by ₱14 Million.
-Rentals, particularly in the office spaces of the Parent Company was adversely affected by the pandemic. - 3) Management fees.
-Property management fees decreased by ₱6 million or by 14% due to the decrease in the number of clients of PRHC Property Managers, Inc. (PPMI). - 4) Other income.
+Rentals, particularly in the office spaces of the Parent Company was adversely affected by the pandemic. - 3.
+Management fees.
+Property management fees decreased by ₱6 million or by 14% due to the decrease in the number of clients of PRHC Property Managers, Inc. (PPMI). - 4.
+Other income.
 Other income for the twelve months ended December 31, 2021 increased by ₱327 Million or by 105% compared to the twelve months ended December 31, 2020.
 Other income consists largely of Gain on fair value changes in Investment Properties that increased by ₱324 Million in 2021 or by 113% compared to 2020.
 Investment Properties consist largely of land, commercial, office, storage condominium units as well as office and residential parking spaces held to earn rentals or for capital appreciation (or both).
-The Group's properties that are located in the Philippine Stock Exchange Centre (PSEC which is also known as Tektite Towers), a vacant lot in the Bonifacio Global City (BGC), residential and office/commercial units in The Icon Plaza located in the BGC, The El Retiro Mansion in Baguio City, and commercial lots in San Fernando City, La Union, are classified as Investment Properties.
+The Group's properties that are located in the Philippine Stock Exchange Centre (PSEC which is also known as Tektite Towers), a vacant lot in the Bonifacio Global City (BGC), residential and office/commercial units in The Icon Plaza located in the BGC, The El Retiro Mansion in Baguio City, and commercial lots in San Fernando City, La Union, are classified as Investment Properties. - 5.
+Interest income.
+Interest income increased by 27% due to higher interest income and penalties collected from buyers due to late payments.

-1) Cost of real estate sold.
+1. Cost of real estate sold.
 In terms of percentage to Sales of real estate, Cost of real estate sold increased to 87% in 2021, whereas it was at 73% of Sales of real estate for the same period in 2020.